Azerbaijani laundromat

-The Azerbaijani laundromat is a complex money-laundering scheme organized by Azerbaijan that was revealed by the Organized Crime and Corruption Reporting Project (OCCRP) in September 2017.
-The investigations exposed that during two years between 2012 and 2014 about USD $2.9 billion was siphoned through European companies and banks.
-The money was used to pay off European politicians in an attempt to whitewash Azerbaijan's reputation abroad.
+The Azerbaijani laundromat is a complex money-laundering scheme organized by the Republic of Azerbaijan that was revealed by the Organized Crime and Corruption Reporting Project (OCCRP) in September 2017.
+The investigations exposed that between 2012 and 2014 about US $2.9 billion was siphoned through European companies and banks.
+The money was used to pay off Western politicians in an attempt to whitewash Azerbaijan's reputation abroad.

 Media investigation

 The scheme was uncovered through a joint investigation by OCCRP, Berlingske (Denmark), The Guardian (UK), Süddeutsche Zeitung (Germany), Le Monde (France), Tages-Anzeiger and Tribune de Genève (Switzerland), De Tijd (Belgium), Novaya Gazeta (Russia), Dossier (Austria), Atlatszo (Hungary), Delo (Slovenia), RISE Project (Romania), Bivol (Bulgaria), Aripaev (Estonia), Czech Center for Investigative Journalism (Czech Republic), and Barron's (US), which published a series of articles revealing the results of their investigations in September 2017.
+In 2018 OCCRP published 2 more investigative reports suggesting Azerbaijani Laundromat was also used to influence US government bodies and policy in favour of Azerbaijan.

 Internal bank documents detailing over 16,000 transactions between 2012 and 2014 were initially obtained through a leak by Berlingske Danish newspaper and then shared with their media partners.
-The analysed documents revealed a large number of obscure transactions indirectly linked to "influential persons" in Azerbaijan that used mainly 4 UK-based shell companies and the Danske Bank branch in Estonia to transfer millions to accounts of companies and individuals across the world.
-The scheme allowed Azerbaijan's ruling elite to funnel out at least $2.9 billion to purportedly buy silence on human right violations in Azerbaijan, promote Azeri government views and create a positive image of Azerbaijan abroad.
+The analysed documents revealed a large number of obscure transactions indirectly linked to "influential persons" in Azerbaijan that mainly used four UK-based shell companies and the Danske Bank branch in Estonia to transfer millions to accounts of companies and individuals across the world.
+The scheme allowed Azerbaijan's ruling elite to funnel out at least $2.9 billion to purportedly buy silence on human rights violations in Azerbaijan, promote Azeri government views and create a positive image of Azerbaijan abroad.

-This was Berlingske’s first sizeable international cooperative investigation.
+This was Berlingskes first sizeable international cooperative investigation.
 It had a major impact in Denmark due to Danske Bank's implication in the scheme, Danish Prime Minister Lars Løkke Rasmussen reacted to the stories publicly, telling Denmark's TV2: "It makes me sad and angry."